 Natural chemicals do not have long term side effects, so it is best to keep it simple.
 We recommend washing with a Natural Soap and moisturising with our Tone & Defence Skin Oil.
 Whenever we expose our skin to the environment, we must make sure we use a protective barrier we trust.

-Following these steps will allow your skin to be restored to its natural best.
-By acting on the advice found in this article you will be amazed by the outcomes.
+Following these steps will restore your skin to its natural best.
+By acting on the advice found in this article, you will be amazed by the outcomes.
 Sometimes, however, it is necessary to complement these routines with treatment.
 In our clinic, we use proven technology to safely manipulate natural mechanisms in the body to achieve the desired outcome for clients.